NeuroLexDiagnostics/train-diseases/README.md

 [![NeuroLex intro video](https://github.com/NeuroLexDiagnostics/train-diseases/blob/master/data/website.png)](https://www.youtube.com/embed/QRdjBK6Ask0 "NeuroLex intro video")

-## how to collaborate
+## How to collaborate

+### about the TRIBE Model

 We created the TRIBE model to work with outstanding individuals to help accomplish our mission to build a universal voice test to refer patients to specialists faster.
 Fellows come from many different backgrounds - undergraduates, graduate students, faculty members, physicians, engineers, computer scientists, and other professionals.

 Fellows contribute to this repo by pursuing a data science project to model existing data or doing a research-related project to collect more data for us to analyze.
 Since many of our datasets have a very small number of samples, we're very focused on curating a larger dataset and have it open-sourced to advance this work into the world.

 If you're interested to be a part of our lab, definitely apply to our Innovation Fellows program [here](http://innovate.neurolex.co)!